Gokuldroid/Gokuldroid.github.io/contents/posts/2020-11-20-you-tried-hard-and-failed-its-ok.md

   - motivation
   - outliers
 date: 2020-11-20T03:41:38.083Z
-title: You tired hard and you gave your best! still you failed and it's ok!
+title: You tried hard and you gave your best! still you failed and it's ok!
 categories:
   - personal
 ---